Wahoo can change colors when they're excited and while they hunt

 - One of the wahoo’s other names, ono, is Hawaiian for “delicious,” and the wahoo is valued for the amazing taste of its meat.
 Other names include “hoo,” Kingfish, Queenfish, jack mackerel, and barracuda.

 - Scientists are studying populations of wahoo fish and how they are related to wahoo populations from other parts of the world.

 - Wahoos often harbor the giant stomach worm, but it doesn’t seem to bother them or affect the taste, flavor, or healthfulness of their meat.

 - Unlike some other Scombridae fish, wahoo fish are not warm-blooded.

 - Unusually for a fish, both of the wahoo’s jaws are movable.

 Classification and Scientific name

 The scientific name of the wahoo fish is Acanthocybium solandri.
 Acanthocybium comes from akantha, the Greek word for “thorn” and kybion, the Greek word for “tuna.”
 Solandri comes from Daniel Carl Solander, who was a pupil of the Swedish naturalist Linnaeus.
-There is only one species, though there are slight differences between wahoos in the Atlantic and Indo-Pacific Oceans.
+There are only one species, though there are slight differences between wahoos in the Atlantic and Indo-Pacific Oceans.

 Wahoo Fish vs. Barracuda

 It can be easy to mistake a wahoo for a barracuda, as both have similar coloration and can grow to about the same size.
 Yet the barracuda’s body is more snakelike, its scales are large, and its long jaws have an underbite.
 Most of all, its teeth are much larger and more dagger-like than the teeth of the wahoo.
 Its dorsal fins are separate, and it lacks the finlets on the stem of the tail that belong to the wahoo fish.
 Interestingly, the wahoo is called the barracuda on the British island of St. Helena, though the two fish aren’t related.

 Distribution, Population, and Habitat

 The wahoo fish is found in the warmer areas of the world’s oceans.
 It’s found somewhere in the middle of the water column, avoiding the depths of the ocean and the shoreline.
 It appears to be an abundant fish and biologists believe that its population is stable and its conservation status is the Least Concern.

 Predators and Prey